denten-books/plain-text/main.md

 Goldberg imagines using cards, perforated in the shape of the English alphabet.
 Besides carying (human-readable) content, the perforations do "double duty" to mechanichally manipulate the machines "blocks," "handles," "terminal blades," and "plungers."

+#### Baudot and the International telegraph alphabet
+The turn of the 20th century, represents a piviotal moment in the development of universal Turing machine.
+Goldberg's telegraph

 Goldberg's telegraph is one of the earliest plain text machines I could find: a device where the unit of information meant for a human coincides with machine control code.

-Baudot code.
-Control characters.
+Friden FlexoWriter separates key strokes. > IBM MT/ST.

-ASCII.
+#### ASCII.

 HTML.
 Microsoft Word.

-Friden FlexoWriter separates key strokes. > IBM MT/ST.

-Control patent >
+#### TROFF

 Further separation.
 On benefits of computer-aided document preparation.
 "The style or format of the document can be decoupled from its content; the only